palozano/c72w/README.md

+# Complexity72h Workshop.
-# Repository for code, latex, documents from the Complexity72h Workshop.
+Repository for code, latex, documents from the project.